domenic/count-to-6/lib/exercises/rest/problem.md

 sum(1, 2, 3); // 6
 ```

 Note that in the above example, `args` is a real array, with a `forEach` method and everything.
 Just like the spread operator helps us get rid of `.apply`, rest parameters help us get rid of `Array.prototype.slice.call(arguments)`.
+In fact, you should never need to use the horrible `arguments` objet again.
 Yayyyy!

 ---